 Not knowing what potential threats are around and how to prevent them is a sure path towards being compromised.

 Instead of users and companies taking reactive approaches to online protection, it is far better to educate first and mitigate risks in advance.
 This greatly minimises the impact of the human element in issues of security, even at the Enterprise level.
-It has the added advantage of being easily acted upon through regular and repeated training.
+It is also easy to act upon through regular and repeated training.

 What providers can do for clients’ online protection